Box-Tools/BoxKit/paper/paper.md

 creation of new datasets for data-intensive workflows, and can be extended beyond its current application to numerical simulations.

+Compared to existing data analysis packages like yt [@yt], BoxKit offers more intuitive abstraction layers over AMR blocks through its metadata wrappers.
+This provides raw access to simulation data enabling users to develop their own low-level methods for spatio-temporal interpolation and stenciled computations.
+We aim for this library to complement existing packages rather than replace them.

 ![BoxKit is designed to integrate simulation software instruments like Flash-X with Python-based machine learning and data analysis packages.
 Large simulation datasets (~10 GB) can leverage BoxKit to improve performance of offline training/analysis.